CBD is completely non-psychoactive & non-addictive.

-Recreational cannabis products containing THC are not acceptable for children.
+Recreational cannabis products containing more than 0.3 percent THC are not acceptable for children.
 In fact, it’s completely illegal to give products containing THC to children.

 However, as we’ve discussed, CBD doesn’t have any intoxicating effects.
 It’s treated as a nutritional supplement in the United States.
 Most countries around the world consider CBD to the same degree.

 Modern extraction techniques allow manufacturers to remove the THC from their final products — allowing them to be given safely and legally to children.

 With that said, it’s wise to consult with your child’s doctor before giving them any supplements — including CBD.

 Many parents use CBD to help with insomnia, anxiety, epilepsy, and pain — but there are many more reasons for using the supplement.

 These are just a few examples, there are many more reasons to use CBD products with children.
 Learn more about the health benefits of CBD>